Penny is one of the nicest people I know.

 Most people prefer to be talked to in a calm, positive manner.
 Your teenager probably prefers that, too.

-If you have difficulty putting yourself in this mindset, tell them you’ll come back to this later when you’re both more calm.
+If you have difficulty putting yourself in this mindset, tell them you’ll come back to this later when you’re both calmer.

 3. Give your reasons